simpkins/de1plus-mqtt/README.md

 Currently it publishes configuration for 9 different sensors, as well as 1 switch to allow remotely turning on or off the machine.

+## Installation

+To install, connect your Decent's tablet to a computer with a USB cable so you can transfer files to it.
+Inside the `de1plus/plugins` directory on the tablet, create a folder named `mqtt` and copy both the `plugin.tcl` and `settings.tdb` files into this directory.

 ## Overriding Android Doze Mode

 By default, Android puts background applications to sleep, and prevents them